 Tone of voice for…

-A fridge full of skulls and cosmonauts.
 That’s Beavertown.
 Their artwork blurs the edges of reality.
-Their words do the same.
+Now, after my intervention, their words do the same.

 I developed Beavertown’s tone of voice.
 After some frenzied workshops, I eventually defined four techniques: two to keep them down to earth; and two to kick their writing into hyperdrive.